aws-actions/aws-cloudformation-github-deploy/README.md

           }
 ```

-JSON Formatted String with Key and Value grouping
+- JSON Formatted String with Key and Value grouping:
 ```
     - uses: aws-actions/aws-cloudformation-github-deploy@master
       with: